dineshpinto/pythermal/README.md

 **Thermalization and Quantum Entanglement Project Group, St. Stephen's College**

+Project Leader: Dr. A. Gupta

+Students: A. Kumar, D. Pinto and M. Ghosh

 Program to simulate n-particles on a 2 dimensional lattice, which is divided into sub-lattices A and B after deletion of sites.
 The variation of the Von-Neumann entropy of these sub-lattices is then studied.